Cap-go/website/content/blog/moving-from-microsoft-app-center-to-capgo.md

 Capgo includes live update functionality similar to CodePush without platform dependencies and immediate app publishing.

-Development teams can focus completely on the unique features of their app and outsource the complicated app delivery process to Capgo.
+Development teams can focus completely on the unique features of their Ionic app and outsource the complicated app delivery process to Capgo.
 Plus, unlike App Center, My solution is 100% focused on hybrid architectures like Capacitor.

 Capacitor customers can take advantage of Capgo's complete list of features and easily migrate from Microsoft App Center to Capgo in just a few steps.
 I created a [migration guide](https://capgo.app/blog/appcenter-migration) to help you walk through the process of migrating from App Center to Capgo.